MontiCore/monticore/monticore-runtime/src/main/java/de/monticore/symboltable/Symboltable.md

 language and realizes scope attributes as well as method implementations that realize direct access to scope attributes.

+#### Scope Builder Class
+MontiCore generated builder classes for each scope class.
+The instances of the builders are available through the language's mill.
+With the builder, the attributes of the scope class can be initialized and a new instance of the scope can be created.

+We highly recommend instantiating scope classes only through the builder obtained via the mill.
+All other forms of instantiations will prohibit reconfiguration through sublanguages.

 #### ArtifactScope Interface
 The artifact scope interface is generated once for each MontiCore language.
 It extends the scope interface of the language and the artifact scope interface of the MontiCore runtime.